AphonicChaos/AphonicChaos.github.io/posts/2025-03-13-polyglot-for-life.md

 job.
 On any given day, you would have found my writing any of the following:

 - python
-- javascript
+- JavaScript
-- typescript
+- Typescript
 - shell
-- sql
+- SQL
-- html
+- HTML
-- css
+- CSS

 ## At Home
 As I dive into my
 own personal projects, I've been able to branch out a bit.
 As the nature of my projects change, so to do some of the languages I find myself working in:

-- haskell
+- Haskell
-- sql
+- SQL
-- c
+- C
-- typescript
+- Typescript
-- html
+- HTML
-- css
+- CSS

 Given that I've wanted to document my progress, it was very important to me to have a blog that supported syntax highlighting for multiple languages.
 After